|Rating:||8.6 / 10|

 When I was setting up my bikepacking kit I ended up with four seperate bags and given I already had an existing bike rack mounted on my bike that was designed to take a set of panniers, I decided to opt for a bag that could be mounted on this rear rack.
 There are any number of options available for this style of bag but after spending some time researching, I opted for this version from ROCKBROS for a few reasons.
 I liked the features that it had on offer, I liked the appearance, and I also liked the idea of staying with a single brand across my bags.

 There are only real two negatives with this bag.
 Firstly, you do need a rear rack for mounting and if you need to purchase a rack for this style of bag then this will increase the installation price.
 The main negative without a doubt, is the price.
-When setting up my kit for bikepacking this bag was AUD $236.54 RRP – around half my set up price.
+When setting up my kit for bikepacking this bag much dearer but since then the prices have dropped now being AUD $132.99 RRP.

 Having said all that this bag is highly versatile and for what it costs, it offers real value.
 This bag has a robust outer casing which provides plenty of protection for the bag and when you look inside there are some removable padded inserts and bottom layer that make this a great case for camera gear.
 In addition the hard side casings which provide protection open up and fold out into two soft panniers that more than double the carrying capacity.
 Both the pannier covers and the panniers themselves have reflective strips for when you are riding in low light conditions.